 Last Updated on

-Applying kajal to a baby’s eyes is a traditional Indian ritual, believed to ward off the evil eye and give protection against the strong sun rays.
+Applying kajal to a baby’s eyes is a traditional Indian ritual, believed to ward off the evil eye and give protection against the intense sun rays.
+Some believe that kajal increases the size of the baby’s eyes, protects his eyes from diseases, and improves eyesight.
+Sometimes kajal is applied simply because older people of the family advise new parents to apply it.
 However, many mothers wonder whether kajal is safe for their baby’s eyes or not.

-Even though applying kajal to a newborn baby is considered good by many Indian families, the truth is that it is an extremely harmful practice, with possibly negative consequences.
+Even though applying kajal to a newborn baby is considered good by many Indian families, the truth is that it is an extremely harmful practice, with possible negative consequences.

 Reasons to Avoid Applying Kajal to your Newborn’s Eyes

 - Many commercially produced baby eye kajal products have high levels of lead in them.
-Lead is extremely harmful to the baby as too much lead in the body can affect the organs, the brain, and bone marrow, causing low IQ, anaemia, and convulsions.
+Lead is extremely harmful to the baby as a prolonged application can lead to excessive lead storage in the baby’s body.
+It can affect the organs, the brain, and bone marrow, causing low IQ, anaemia, and convulsions.

 - During a bath, kajal can mix with water, run down and block the opening between your baby’s eyes and nose, causing infections later on.

 - Kajal can also lead to watery eyes, irritation, itchiness, and other allergies in your baby.
 In worse cases, it can damage your baby’s vision too.

 Common Beliefs of Indian Families for Applying Kajal to Newborn’s Eyes

 - Applying kajal to a baby’s eyes will make his or her eyes bright, luminous, and attractive.